-sei:dabei is a mentoring project for people who had to flee their home country, for people with special needs, and for all those who would like to become a volunteer* and offer assistance to somebody else.
+sei:dabei is a mentoring project for people who had to flee their home country, for Disabled people, and for all those who would like to become a volunteer and offer assistance to somebody else.

 Become an inclusion facilitator

 Would you like to learn something new?
 Would you like to meet new people?
 Are you looking for support regarding a particular issue?
 You can get involved if you had to flee your country.
 Everybody can participate, no matter their residence status.
 Families with children can join as well.
 Get involved if you are struggling with health issues, or if you or your children are Disabled.
 You can participate if you have other problems, for example, if you have experienced violence and if you don’t have a home.
 Tell us why you would like to participate in the project and how we can help.
 Join sei:dabei if:

 - You would like to meet new people